tindzk/blog/articles/content-based-language-learning.md

 In this article, I will describe traditional approaches to language learning and conceptualise a content-based learning environment that makes use of assistive tooling.
 I will outline some of the challenges I encountered in implementing this approach and explore potential solutions.

 # Status quo
-Current approaches are centred around classroom teaching as well as self-learning courses or programs.
+Current approaches are centred around classroom teaching as well as self-learning courses or software.
 Both have their flaws.
 Classroom teaching offers an unnatural environment with little personalisation.
 There is a strong focus on grammatical rules and specific vocabulary.
 Furthermore, the content in textbooks that teachers use tends to be general and is rarely interesting.

 Self-learning courses tend to teach the basics of a language but are hardly enough to satisfy the need to be able to speak a language fluently.
 Although there are more advanced courses, these only prove useful in sharpening one's understanding of the language and its subtleties.